 HIGH VIA BAIA DEL SOLE

-(Votive column called "La Madonnetta")
+(Votive pillar known as "La Madonnetta")

 The path now runs just below the ridge, on the side facing inland.